 - Most students apply for “categorical” positions in pediatrics.
 This means that the programs expect the applicant to complete three years of training in general pediatrics.
-There are several combined programs: Med-Peds, Triple Board (Peds, Adult Psych, Child Psych), EMPeds, Peds-Neuro, Peds-Neurodev (boarded in neurology, pediatrics, and neurodevelopment), peds-genetics.
+There are several combined programs: Med-Peds, Triple Board (Peds, Adult Psych, Child Psych), EMPeds, Peds-Neuro, Peds-Neurodev (boarded in neurology, pediatrics, and neurodevelopment), peds-genetics, peds-anesthesia.
 These programs vary in the number of actual pediatric years of training.
 Pediatric fellowships exist in all the traditional subspecialties: cardio, GI, critical care, etc. There are also several fellowships unique to pediatrics: genetics, developmental peds, neonatology, etc. Most fellowships are three years long.
 There are some 1 year fellowships gaining popularity like palliative care or academic medicine.

 - An increasing number of programs have developed two tracks to provide a more “primary care/outpatient” based or advocacy based training for those interested.
 You often have to specify on your ERAS application whether you want to be considered for a particular track.
 You are not locked into anything at this point.
 It just indicates which program(s) you want to be considered for.